-We update all use-attainment assessments of Lake Michigan with Lake Michigan Monitoring Program data from 2015 through 2019.
+All use attainment assessments for Lake Michigan were updated using data from the Lake Michigan Monitoring Program and local agencies from 2019 through 2021.

-We assess attainment of Indigenous Aquatic Life Use, Upper Dresden Island Pool Aquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, and Chicago Area Waterway System and Brandon Pool Aquatic Life Use B in the Chicago Area Waterways by using water data from 2015 through 2019 from various sources.
+Attainment of Indigenous Aquatic Life Use, Upper Dresden Island Pool Aquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, and Chicago Area Waterway System and Brandon Pool Aquatic Life Use B in the Chicago Area Waterways were assessed using 2020 and 2021 water data from Illinois EPA monitoring programs and MWRDGC.

-We update assessments of Primary Contact Use in streams by using Illinois EPA Ambient Water Quality Monitoring Network data and MWRDGC data from 2015 through 2019.
-We do not update assessments of Primary Contact Use in lakes because no new, relevant fecal-coliform results are available.
+Assessments of Primary Contact Use in streams were updated using Illinois EPA Ambient Water Quality Monitoring Network and MWRDGC data from 2017 through 2021.
+Illinois EPA did not update assessments of Primary Contact Use in lakes because no new, relevant fecal coliform results are available.

-We update assessments of Fish Consumption Use with new fish-tissue data from 2015 through 2019.
+Illinois EPA updated assessments of Fish Consumption Use with new fish tissue data from 2020 and 2021.

-We update Aquatic Life Use and Aesthetic Quality in lakes with Ambient Lake Monitoring Program data from 2015 through 2019.
+Aquatic Life Use and Aesthetic Quality in lakes were assessed using Ambient Lake Monitoring Program data from 2020 and 2021.